-PHYSIOLOGY LAB:
+PHYSIOLOGY LABS:

-• Electrocardiogram and Blood Pressure (LAB 1): All students will record their own ECGs, blood pressure and determine their mean frontal plane vector from their ECG recordings.
+- Electrocardiogram and Blood Pressure (LAB 1): All students will record their own ECGs, blood pressure and determine their mean frontal plane vector from their ECG recordings. - POCUS (LAB 2): Students will be introduced to the point-of-care ultrasound devices in the context of gastrointestinal system.

 CONFERENCES: Conferences are teaching sessions conducted with half the class at a time (designated as groups A & B) in the Case-Method Rooms (CMRs).
-Conferences focus on specific topics in a mini-lecture and/or discussion format.
+Conferences focus on specific topics in a mini-lecture, case study, and/or discussion format.
 These sessions are designed for more interactions between students and professors, offering students the opportunity to ask and answer questions.
 Conference handouts accompanying lecture notes allow students to prepare appropriately before attending these important sessions.